pola-rs/polars/py-polars/docs/source/reference/testing.rst

 Property-based testing
 ----------------------

-See the Hypothesis library for details: https://hypothesis.readthedocs.io/
+See the Hypothesis library for more detail: https://hypothesis.readthedocs.io/

 Strategies